OceanBioME/OceanBioME.jl/docs/src/model_implementation.md

 ### Phytoplankton sinking

 Now that we have a fully working BGC model we might want to add some more features.
-Another aspect that is easy to add is negative buoyancy.
-To-do this all we do is add a method to the Oceananigans function `biogeochemical_drift_velocity`.
-In this case we are going to only consider the phytoplankton to sink, so when we define the velocity we just need to set `sinking_velocity` to the speed like `NutrientPhytoplankton(; light_attenuation_model, sinking_velocity = 2/day)`.
-Then we add some more Oceananigans functions, and add the method:
+Another aspect that is easy to add is negative buoyancy (sinking).
+To-do this all we do is add a method to the Oceananigans function `biogeochemical_drift_velocity`, and we use `::Val{:P}` to specify that only phytoplankton will sink.
+Above, we set the default value of the parameter `bgc.sinking_velocity`.
+We can override this when we call the BGC model like `NutrientPhytoplankton(; light_attenuation_model, sinking_velocity = 1/day)`.
+Note that before using `biogeochemical_drift_velocity`, we need to import several `Fields` from Oceananigans:

 ```@example implementing
 using Oceananigans.Fields: ZeroField, ConstantField